 This incentive scheme is payable based on achieving key ratios for both Gross Revenue and EBIT over an average Net Loan Book position.
-The LTI accounts for 40% of the total performance linked remuneration available in each year and is split into two equal segments called LTI- Short and LTI-Long.
+The LTI accounts for 40% of the total performance linked remuneration available in each year and is split into two equal segments called LTI-Short and LTI-Long.

 Fifty per cent of any benefit earned is payable each year (LTI-Short), with the remainder (LTI-Long) being accrued and payable at the end of a four-year period.
-This method of assessment was chosen as it aligns the Group's objectives in maintaining a strong return on assets after providing for doubtful debts and provides incentive to maintain downward pressure on operating costs.
+This method of assessment was chosen as it aligns the Group's objectives in maintaining a strong return on assets after providing for doubtful debts and keeps operating costs in line with the Company's growth.